-ZONING CONFORMITY
+3 ZONING CONFORMITY

-Ensure that the City's zoning regulations and districts generally conform to the adopted Comprehensive Plan.
+$Ensure\ that\ the\ City's\ zoning\ regulations\ and\ districts\ generally\ conform\ to\ the\ adopted\ Comprehensive\ Plan.$

-• Improve the percentage of zoning decisions that are consistent with the Comprehensive Plan (80% in 2017).
+• Improve the percentage of zoning decisions that are consistent with the Comprehensive Plan.

 - Identify and designate on future land use maps regional and community mixed-use growth centers in rapidly developing areas, based on proximity to future rail transit and key transportation intersections. - Accommodate higher density residential and mixed uses in transitoriented developments, urban villages, and designated mixed-use growth centers. - Include projects in future Capital Improvement Programs that support the growth center concept, transit-oriented development, and urban villages.